Ishaanbahl17/IoT-Based-Smart-Trolley-System/README.md

 OLED: Total weight in kilograms or grams.

 IoT Expandable: Design is modular for future integration with cloud platforms and mobile applications.

+How It Works
+Each product is assigned an RFID tag.

+The shopper places the RFID tag over the RFID reader (RC522) manually to scan the item.

+The system fetches the item's price and weight from a predefined database or code.

+The LCD screen displays the item's name, price, and continuously updated total cost.

+Meanwhile, the HX711 load cell measures the current weight of items in the trolley, which is shown on the OLED screen.

+This gives the user a full view of both spending and item weight while shopping.

+Tech Stack / Components
+Microcontroller: Arduino Uno / Nano

+RFID Module: MFRC522

+Load Cell Sensor: 1Kg/5Kg + HX711 Amplifier

+Display 1 (Price/Total): 16x2 LCD (with or without I2C)

+Display 2 (Weight): 0.95" SSD1306 OLED

+Power Supply: 5V USB or Li-ion battery